 HOLE 7 – Par 4, This was Ian’s favourite hole.
-The 2nd hardest hole on the course, it begins with an uphill drive to a plateau, leaving a long iron shot over ‘moguls’ to a very well protected and sloping green – this hole could be a real a card-wrecker!
+The 2nd hardest hole on the course, it begins with an uphill drive to a plateau, leaving a long iron shot over ‘moguls’ to a very well-protected and sloping green – this hole could be a real card-wrecker!

 HOLE 13 – Par 4, A downhill dogleg right, leftish to the green, with a fairly long carry to the fairway sloping to a water hazard on the right, a lake preceding the green.
 Must be very pretty in the Springtime with all the foliage on the trees surrounding the approach.